Sport Clubs practice on- and off-campus. See the schedule for more information on when and where your club holds practice.

-- Members under the age of 18 must also have a parent/legal guardian fill out a paper waiver (Form W), which can be e-mailed or faxed to the Sport Club office.
+- Members under the age of 18 must also have a parent/legal guardian fill out a paper waiver (Form W), which can be e-mailed, faxed, or brought to the Sport Club Office.

 - Clubs with instructors should submit the Instructor Agreement and Release.

 - All members of clubs that use weapons (e.g. Fencing and Kendo) should submit a Use of Weapons Agreement.

 Why do I need to submit a Waiver/Agreement to Participate?

 If you have ever participated in an activity with the potential for risk that is sponsored by any organization, you have probably signed a release form and designated an emergency contact.
 Think of a time you have gone whitewater rafting, entered a running race or triathlon, gone bungee jumping or horseback riding, etc. The Waiver/Agreement to Participate forms seek to inform you of the potential for risk before participating in the activity.
 Since each club has different risks, you must fill out a separate Waiver for every club you attend.

 What is the deal with paper vs. online waivers?

 Everyone practicing, participating, or traveling with a club must be on the club's roster.
 Only people who have submitted an online waiver will be put on the roster.
 Therefore, everyone should fill out an online waiver.